FazleRabbiRana/fund-for-environment-react-spa/README.md

-# Fundraising for Environment
+# Fund for Environment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The purpose We are raising a fund with the help of some great philanthropists to protect the environment.
+It's now or never.

+This project is deployed on Netlify [Live website link](https://ph-cwdc-react-fundraising.netlify.app/).

 ## Available Scripts